-- a four-year initial contract, in the third year of which a reappointment review is conducted. - a three-year subsequent contract as Assistant Professor, in the second year of which a tenure review occurs.
+• a three-year subsequent contract as Assistant Professor, in the second year of which a tenure review occurs.

 In each case, the final year of the contract serves as a terminal year in the event of an unsuccessful reappointment or tenure review.